gtrdp/masters-thesis-guntur/LogBook/02-october.md

 		- [x] create how to if it does not have sufficient input arguments.
 		- [x] ready to set the cut off (threshold)
 		- [x] fix the legend location.
-		- [ ] apply MAC address OUI removal and show the graph.
+		- [x] apply MAC address OUI removal and show the graph.
 		- [ ] create text data dump for scatter plot.
+		- [ ] create vendor comparison from dump file.
 	- [x] Fixing sensing app.
 		- [x] Add number of loop, so that the script will stop when it reaches this number.
 		- [x] Add sleep time.